site logo

 This page is unofficial.
 The information has been obtained from printed timetables and other local sources and is given in good faith.

-The planes, trains and coaches on this page are operated by numerous different companies, so some sections will be more up to date than others.
+The planes, trains and coaches on this page are operated by numerous different companies.Some sections will be more up to date than others.

 Travel by plane, coach (bus) or train between the Algarve and Spain